lpmi-13/current-projects/README.md

 - there's an error message
 - there's a function
 - users need to click/identify/choose which line has the error
+- use dumb init for this https://github.com/Yelp/dumb-init
+- copy an application into a container and delete random parts of it, then pipe the stdout/stderr to a file...do this 100,000 times (more maybe?)

 ## 128) Micromaterial to show app/load balancer latencies and how it affects autoscaling groups
 - When EC2 instances have processes that can't respond fast enough, requests start backing up.